franciscorichter/franciscorichter.github.io/_posts/2024-09-24-graph-representations-and-data-structures.md

 \end{cases}
 $$

+Where \( w_{ij} \) represents the weight of the edge, or 1 for unweighted graphs.

+### Example: Facebook Friendships

+In a **Facebook-like network**, where each node represents a person, and an edge represents a friendship, the adjacency matrix would be used to check quickly if two people are friends.
+For a small group of friends, say 3 people (nodes), the adjacency matrix could look like:

+\[
+A = \begin{bmatrix}
+0 & 1 & 0 \\
+1 & 0 & 1 \\
+0 & 1 & 0
+\end{bmatrix}
+\]

+This matrix shows that person 1 is friends with person 2, and person 2 is friends with person 3.

 ### Space Complexity

-The adjacency matrix requires \( O(n^2) \) space.
-For **dense graphs**, where many connections exist between nodes, this representation works well.
-However, for **sparse graphs** with far fewer edges, it becomes inefficient.
+The adjacency matrix uses \( O(n^2) \) space, which can be inefficient for large, sparse networks.

 ### Advantages:
-- Efficient for **dense graphs**.
-- Constant-time \( O(1) \) lookup to check if an edge exists between two nodes.
+- Constant-time \( O(1) \) lookup for edges between nodes.
+- Useful for **dense graphs** where \( m \approx n^2 \).

 ### Disadvantages:
-- Memory usage grows quadratically \( O(n^2) \), which can be impractical for large, sparse graphs.
-- Traversing all edges requires \( O(n^2) \) time, inefficient for sparse graphs.
+- High memory usage for sparse graphs, where most entries are 0.
+- Inefficient for traversing the graph when there are few edges relative to nodes.

 ### Real-World Use Case:
-In social networks like **Facebook**, where connections are plentiful within certain sub-communities, but overall the graph remains sparse, an adjacency matrix could be computationally heavy.
+Dense graphs like **fully connected networks** (e.g., some types of computer networks) might benefit from adjacency matrices.
+However, for large social networks with many users but fewer connections, adjacency matrices can be wasteful.

 ## Adjacency List

-An **adjacency list** is a more memory-efficient way to store sparse graphs.
-Each node in the graph is associated with a list of its neighboring nodes, representing the edges.
+An **adjacency list** is a more efficient structure for sparse graphs.
+Each node stores a list of its neighbors, which represent the edges.

-For example, for a graph with three nodes and edges \( (1, 2) \) and \( (2, 3) \), the adjacency list looks like:
+### Example: Twitter Follows

+For a **Twitter-like network**, where users follow others, the adjacency list representation for 3 users, with user 1 following user 2 and user 2 following both user 1 and user 3, would be:

 \[
 \{ 1: [2], 2: [1, 3], 3: [2] \}